thefinn93/signald/README.md

 ### `add_device`

-Adds another device to a signal account that signald controls the master device on.
+Adds another device to a signal account that signald controls the primary device on.
 Possible values are:

 | Field | Type | Required? | Description |
 |-------|------|-----------|-------------|